Community Detection on Euclidean Random Graphs: Analysis and Proof of the Algorithm in the Sparse Regime

 \subsection{Global Analysis}

 In this section, we present the central tool required to analyze about the `giant' connected T-Good component in the graph $G_n$.
+This will help us conclude the proof in the subsequent Section in Proposition \ref{prop:concluding_comm_det}.
 To do so, we exploit a coupling between the T-Good cells in the graph $G$ and a certain dependent site percolation process on $\mathbb{Z}^d$. \\